-The attorney can edit, update, save, and share the results in real time.
-Termi-bot’s customizable language library allows the bot to “learn” from interactions to continually increase its responsiveness and efficiency.
+The attorney can edit, update, save, and share the results in real-time.
+Termi’s customizable language library allows the bot to “learn” from interactions to continually increase its responsiveness and efficiency.

 It also connects to the user’s calendar, automatically sending reminders for appointments, phone calls, meetings, billing dates, time entry, and any other notices that have been customized for a firm.

-And, in true app fashion, Termi-bot is mobile and device-friendly.
+And, in true app fashion, the Termi chatbot is mobile and device-friendly.
 This business-of-law work can be done in a cab, at the courthouse, in a home office, at the airport… wherever the user is on their preferred device (phone, tablet, computer, etc.).
 No more having to wait until you’re back in the office to update the WIP or adjust billing statements.

 Advanced Termi: Stepping beyond the obvious

 Termi began as a response to a real-life user problem.
 Its development continues to be spurred by user feedback and requests.